pyOpenSci/python-package-guide/tutorials/intro.md

 ### Version control and storing your package on GitHub or GitLab

 Most Python packages live in an online version control platform such as GitHub or GitLab.
-GitHub and GitLab are both run [git](https://git-scm.com/) for version control.
+GitHub and GitLab both run [git](https://git-scm.com/) for version control.
 Having your software under version control is important because it allows you to both track changes over time while also going back in history and undoing changes in the case that a change to the code base unexpectedly breaks something.